 This consideration is very important.
 As many may ask what to feed baby rabbits 3 weeks old.
 We have mentioned earlier that bunnies tend to take more attention to food.
 So, you need to take care of them.
 Now, how much you should feed is a very important question.
-To tell you the truth, baby bunnies depends on their mother's milk for the first few weeks.
+To tell you the truth, baby bunnies depend on their mother’s milk for the first few weeks.
 After three weeks, 1/4 cup of alfalfa hay and pellets can be a good supplement.
 You should provide them with food depending on their breed.
 When they reach the age of 7 weeks, they can handle unlimited hay and pellets.

 Things you need to feed your baby bunnies

 Now, what should you feed your baby bunnies?
 Now, in this part of the content, we are going to talk about the diet essentials.
 We are going to provide you a short brief on each of the foods.

 Pellets play a crucial role in providing nutrients to the young rabbit.
 They ensure proper weight gain.
 Proper food pellets must be high in fiber, and nutritional balance is also crucial.
 But overfeeding is not good.

 You should provide the young rabbit with fresh hay on a regular basis.
 When a young rabbit is just 3 weeks old, it can feed on hay.
 If your rabbit’s age is less than 7 months, you can provide them alfalfa hay.
 You need to provide hay in order to keep the litter healthy.
 On the other hand, it will make the rabbit cage warm in winter.

 Water is essential for any living being on Earth.
 You should provide freshwater around the clock.
 Change the water each day and try to provide fresh water.
 In this cage, you can hang a water bottle with the rabbit cage.